igorw/weblog/posts/2012-12-30-sexpr-walker.md

     =>
     (+ 1 (+ 2 3))

-Even if they are inside a lambda expression:
+Even if it is inside a lambda expression:

     (lambda (a b) (plus a b))
     =>